George and Eunice McGuire Scholarship

 Reflecting the heritage of the Sisters of Mercy who founded Saint Xavier University, the McGuires lived the virtue of hospitality.* They welcomed students, colleagues and all members of the SXU community.
 The McGuires were at home all over the globe, traveling extensively as citizens of the world.
 Their enthusiasm for nurturing future teachers and encouraging current teachers was well known.
 They supported all activities of Saint Xavier University and demonstrated their commitment to the University by providing a scholarship for a student in the School of Education.

 *The core values of Saint Xavier University, as established and exemplified by the Sisters of Mercy.

 The McGuire Scholarship Committee will honor the memory of the late George and Eunice McGuire by selecting a student who exemplifies the qualities of excellence, respect and hospitality.
 All undergraduate and graduate students (except MATL) in the Saint Xavier University School of Education are eligible to submit an application.
-Past tuition grants have been approximately $4,000 each, for one undergraduate and one graduate winner.
+Past tuition grants have been awarded to one undergraduate and one graduate winner.
 This year's scholarship award for each is $6,100.
 The grant is applied towards tuition in the following academic year.

 - Applicants must complete the online application form below.
 The two letters of recommendation must be mailed or hand-delivered.
-Complete applications will include the application form, the essay and two letters of recommendation (with forms attached) and a resume.
+Complete applications will include the application form, the essay, two letters of recommendation (with forms attached) and a resume.
 Only complete applications will be reviewed.